Createdd/Writing/2020/articles/mlApiCovid.md

 If you need more information on certain parts, feel free to point it out in the comments.

+## Regarding the term "tutorial"

+I consider this as a step by step tutorial.
+However, as I am already too long working as a developer, I assume some knowledge of certain tools.
+This makes the tutorial probably an intermediate/advanced app.

+I assume knowledge of:
+- Python
+- Git
+- Jupyter Notebook
+- Terminal/Shell/Unix commands

 # Stack used